reddevill007/System-Design-Simplified/README.md

 7. **Fault Tolerance**:

-   If the main power goes out, you've got a generator to keep the party going.
+   If the main power goes out, you’ve got a generator to keep the party going.
 Systems need to stay online even when parts of them fail.

 ---